lestrrat-go/jwx/jwk/README.md

   * Convert to and from raw key types (e.g. *rsa.PrivateKey)
 * Ability to keep a JWKS fresh.

-How-to style documentation can be found in the docs directory](../docs).
+How-to style documentation can be found in the [docs directory](../docs).

 Examples are located in the examples directory ([jwk_example_test.go](../examples/jwk_example_test.go))